canonical/launchpad-manual/docs/user/how-to/projects/project-translations/exporting-translations.rst

 .. include:: /includes/important_not_revised_help.rst

-You can export your project's translations from Launchpad but requesting a one-off download through the web interface.
+You can export your project's translations from Launchpad by requesting a one-off download through the web interface.

 Committing translations to a Git branch